 Sweat isn’t the only thing you should worry about

 While it’s important to keep track of nutrition and fitness, paying attention to your skin is just as significant.
 When left unattended, skin conditions can go from good to worse and may even affect overall athletic performance.
-Here are some pointers to remember to maintain good skin condition.
+Here are some skincare pointers to remember to keep it healthy and glowing.

 Wear sun protection